 During Class and Office Hours

 Writing an Exam

 Chapter 5: Challenges and Opportunities within Commonly Taught Courses

 Elementary Linear Algebra

-Chapter 6: Growth Through Evaluation & Education
+Chapter 6: Growth Through Evaluation and Education

-Peer Evaluations & Collaborations
+Peer Evaluations and Collaborations

 Pedagogical Professional Development

 Preparing to Try Something New

 Suzanne Kelton is Associate Professor of Mathematics at Assumption University in Worcester, MA.
 She received her Ph.D. in Mathematics at the University of Virginia and has taught mathematics to learners across a range of universities and colleges.